khanhnn00/blind_sr_denoise/README.md

 # A Demonstration of Single Image Super-Resolution
 ### Setup
 0. **Minimum requirements.** This project was originally developed with Python 3.6, PyTorch 1.7 and CUDA 11.1.
 The training requires at least a Titan X GPUs (12Gb memory each).
-1. **Setup your Python environment.** Please, clone the repository and install the dependencies.
-We recommend using Anaconda 3 distribution:
-    ```
-    conda create -n <environment_name> --file requirements.txt
-    ```

-3. **Download pre-trained models.** For running the code, you need to download the two pre-trained weights of Kernel Prior (KP) and Noise Prior (NP) module.
+1. **Download pre-trained models.** For running the code, you need to download the two pre-trained weights of Kernel Prior (KP) and Noise Prior (NP) module.
 Here we use FKP as KP and VDNet as NP.
 The pretrained weight can be found [here](https://drive.google.com/drive/folders/1PVGobcRyYqHwnT2MhUUSLb6xZK5h0-B1?usp=sharing)

 ### How to Run